cx580/EFG_Project/README.md

 - Component Name
 - Traceid (From APM, optional)
-- Other headers, for example: userid, orderid..
+- Other headers, for example: Userid, Orderid, Requestid..

 ### Reference